 And you can do those things without writing a single line of code.
 Which means that your users just have to hit “sync” on their phones to have everything they need for their HSE inspections to be up to date.

-The quickest way to see how simple it is to make your HSE inspections faster and more consistent —with rapid, rich data collection, automated workflows, and instant reports — is to try the Fulcrum no-code platform today.
+The quickest way to see how simple it is to make your HSE inspections faster and more consistent — with rapid, rich data collection, automated workflows, and instant reports, without writing code — is to try the Fulcrum field inspection management platform today.